GitanshKapoor/barely/README.md

 Traditional end-to-end testing requires teams to write hundreds of lines of brittle automation code that breaks every time a button changes color or a div moves.
 Barely takes a different approach: **Declarative Goal-Based Autonomous QA**.

-You define the *goal* and the *assertions* in plain English.
-Barely figures out the *steps* to achieve it.
+You define the *test intent* and *assertions* in natural language — Barely's autonomous agent figures out the exact steps, elements, and browser actions to achieve and verify it.

 ### 🌟 Release 1.0 "Baby Kangaroo" Core Capabilities:
 - 🧠 **Autonomous AI Execution:** Leverages multi-modal LLMs (Anthropic Claude 3.5 Sonnet, OpenAI, Gemini, Groq) via LiteLLM to analyze the live DOM and execute steps via Playwright.